prjemian/spec2nexus/docs/source/specplot_custom_scan_macro.rst

 :math:`Q` covered by the measurement.

-With the default handling by :class:`~spec2nexus.specplot.LinePlotter`, no plot can be generated since the dfata is given in a separate HDF5 file.
+With the default handling by :class:`~spec2nexus.specplot.LinePlotter`, no plot can be generated since the data is given in a separate HDF5 file.
 That file is read with the custom handling of the `usaxs_flyscan.py` demo:

 .. rubric:: `usaxs_flyscan.py` example